-Medial Tibial Stress Syndrome (MTSS) is a lower leg injury resulting from stress reactions of the tibia and surrounding musculature in response to repetitive muscle contractions and tibial strain.1 It affects 4%-20% of the population1 and has increased prevalence (35%) in athletes and military personnel.2-4
+Medial Tibial Stress Syndrome (MTSS) is a lower leg injury resulting from stress reactions of the tibia and surrounding musculature in response to repetitive muscle contractions and tibial strain.
+It affects 4%-20% of the population and has increased prevalence (35%) in athletes and military personnel.
+2-4 severe cases pain symptoms may persist for a number of hours or days later despite adequate rest.

-The most common complaint is diffuse pain of the lower leg associated with exertion.56 Examination often reveals tenderness of the distal one-third of the posteromedial border of the tibia while the anterior tibia remains non-tender.7 Patients with mild MTSS experience the worst pain when exercising that can reduce with rest and in more
+The most common complaint is diffuse pain of the lower leg associated with exertion.
+Examination often reveals tenderness of the distal one-third of the posteromedial border of the tibia while the anterior tibia remains non-tender.
+Patients with mild MTSS experience the worst pain when exercising that can reduce with rest and in more